Elementary/Middle Grades (4-8) Education Major

-The Elementary Education Grade 4-8 major is an accredited program approved by the Pennsylvania Department of Education (PDE) requirements for teacher certification in Grade 4-8.
+The Elementary/Middle Grades (4-8) Education major is an accredited program approved by the Pennsylvania Department of Education (PDE) requirements for teacher certification in Grade 4-8.
 The program is aligned with PDE requirements for certification.
-Throughout the Elementary Education Grade 4-8 program, students integrate theory with practice through coursework and field experiences in 4-8 classrooms in local schools.
+Throughout the program, students integrate theory with practice through coursework and field experiences in 4-8 classrooms in local schools.

-The undergraduate Teacher Education programs are built upon a strong liberal arts curriculum provided through the General Education Program (GEP) at Saint Joseph’s University.
+The undergraduate Teacher Education programs are built upon a strong liberal arts curriculum provided through the Cornerstone Core Curriculum (CCC) at Saint Joseph’s University.
 This enables students to integrate their understanding of interdisciplinary content with an understanding of developmentally appropriate pedagogy.

 Goal 1: The student will demonstrate an understanding of young adolescent learner development.